lipingtababa/account/README.md

 - The business logic
 - The infrastructure
 - The access control policy
 - The configuration and secrets
+- The test data
 - The pipelines themselves

 # To improve frequency of deployments and change failure rate